kyletimmermans/shell-color-prompt-tool/README.md

 ### Security Warning

 > [!CAUTION]
-> Exercise caution when copy and pasting code from someone else and / or code that you do not understand, into the custom parts options (Custom Text, Emoji, Other Prompt Expansion Variable).
+> Exercise caution when copy and pasting code from someone else and/or code that you do not understand, into any of the parts option picker.
+Which includes, but is not limited to, the "Custom Datetime", "Other Zsh/Bash Prompt Expansion Variable", and "Other Environment Variable" choices.
 >
 > Shell prompts are fully capable of running commands and entire command pipelines.
 >